Backbone probability of planar Brownian motion: Introduction

 We will frequently deal with elementary functions such as $\sqrt{x},\sinh(\sqrt{x}),\cosh(\sqrt{x})$, and $\tanh(\sqrt{x})$.
 In the following, we view them as functions defined on $\R$ by taking $i\sqrt{|x|},i\sin(\sqrt{|x|}),\cos(\sqrt{|x|})$, and $i\tan(\sqrt{|x|})$ for $x<0$, respectively.

-\textbf{Acknowledgment.} We are grateful to Xin Sun for many helpful discussions and suggestions on the early draft of this paper.
+\textbf{Acknowledgment.} We are grateful to Xin Sun for many helpful comments and suggestions on the early draft of this paper.
+We also thank Xinyi Li for helpful discussions.
 G.C. and Z.X.\ were partially supported by National Key R\&D Program of China (No.\ 2023YFA1010700).
 G.C. was partially supported by National Key R\&D Program of China (No. 2021YFA1002700).